Monday, January 22, 2024

 Here is a breakdown of the key elements:

-1. Threat to Liberty from Companies, Not Governments:
+1. Threat to Liberty from Companies:

 • For the past few years now, companies have posed a significant threat to liberty compared to governments.
 The focus may be on issues such as data privacy violations, censoring of free speech, corporate power, and potential abuses by large technology or other influential companies.